-BOX B - CURRENT BUSINESS ENTITY STATUS I certify that(Business Entity Name) MEETS the definition of a business entity as defined in section 285.525, RSMo, pertaining to section 285.530.
-Authorized Business Entity Representative's Signature Date Z uto provide each of the following.
-The project sponsor of the following: work authorization program (Website: 221678150.shtm; Phone: 888-464-4218; Email: e- ees hired after enrollment in the program who are ces required herein; AND ny's/individual's enrollment and participation in the E- Documentation shall include EITHER the E-Verify ing the project sponsor's name and company ID OR a derstanding (MOU) listing the project sponsor's name signed, at minimum, by the project sponsor and the tion Division.
-If the signature page of the MOU lists then no additional pages of the MOU must be Vork Authorization provided on the next page of this
+BOX B - CURRENT BI USINESS ENTITY STATUS I certify tl hat (Business Entit y Name) MEETS the definition of a business entity as • n section 285.525, RSMo, pertaining to secti norized Business Entity Representative's Authorized Business Entity Nam ne (Please Print) Representative's Signature Busi iness Entity Name Date ail Address L IVI an / tudiess ness entity, the project sponsor must perform eck each to verify completion/submission of n/provide each of the following.
+The project sponsor snould en eck each to verify completion/submission of all of the following: 1 1 85221678150.shtm; Phone: 888-464-4218; Email: e-oyees hired after enrollment in the program who are proposed to work in connection with the se D :1.1 pany's/individual's enrollment and participation in the E- n.
+Documentation shall include EITHER the E-Verify Employment Eligibility Verification page listing the project sponsor's name and company ID OR a Understanding (MOU) listing the project sponsor's name and signed, at minimum, by the project sponsor and the Department of Homeland Security - Verif ication Division.
+If the signature page of the MOU lists the project sponsor's name and company I submitted; AND D, then no additional pages of the MOU must be Submitted, AND f Work Authorization provided on the next page of this Exhibit.